kcgaurav/Homework/Homework 15/Submission.md

     ![](Images/bwapp6.png)

-    Mitigation strategies:using multi-factored authentication, and enabling a lockout after a certain amount of failed login attempts.
+    Mitigation strategies: Using multi-factored authentication, and enabling a lockout after a certain amount of failed login attempts.